-‘Poetry Jazz: Wax and Gold’ brings together poetry, language and sound experiments around Addis Ababa’s popular art form of poetry jazz, which combines poetry and live music.
+‘Poetry Jazz: Wax & Gold’ brings together poetry, language and sound experiments around Addis Ababa’s popular art form of poetry jazz, which combines poetry and live music.

 With the help of ‘wax and gold’, a lyrical form of expression, the poetic encryption of dissent and critique succeeds.
 The superficial, literally understood layer of ‘wax’ conceals a core of ‘gold’.